canonical/sphinx-docs-starter-pack/docs/reference/style-guide-myst.md

     % file [style-guide.rst](style-guide.rst)
     ```{include} style-guide.rst
         :start-after: "Adhere to the following conventions:"
-        :end-before: "- Do not skip levels"
+        :end-before: "  Use the ones specified above."
     ```

     ````